Aliases for PDPK1 Gene

 PDPK1 (3-Phosphoinositide Dependent Protein Kinase 1) is a Protein Coding gene.
-Among its related pathways are PI3K-Akt signaling pathway and PI3K/AKT Signaling in Cancer.
+Among its related pathways are Platelet activation, signaling and aggregation and Gene Expression.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.

 UniProtKB/Swiss-Prot for PDPK1 Gene